 This article was written by NC State women's coach Mike Murray and it is going to talk about the characteristics of a loyal assistant coach in basketball.

-Children's basketball drills need to but fun for the kids but they also need to involve some skill development.
-This article will help you with the right drills.
+Children's basketball drills need to be fun for the kids, but they also need to involve some skill development.
+This article will help you with the finding the right balance.

 This article is going to cover some different basketball topics in an interview with coaches clipboard creator James Gels.